 Leh is said to be the most beautiful place not just in India, but in the world.
 You can trek through the snowy mountains, see crystal clear glacial lakes, or go on a safari to try and spot a snow leopard.
 Read up on some Leh tips here.

 Jodhpur is India’s blue city and I have visited twice.
-I love this city – it’s highly populated but it’s got a small town vibe with it’s little alleys that even rickshaws can’t fit through.
-If you like phtoography, it’s a must.
+I love this city – it’s highly populated but it’s got a small town vibe with its little alleys that even rickshaws can’t fit through.
+If you like photography, it’s a must, and you can book a private car charter to get around easier.
 There’s a fort as well overlooking the town.
-Here’s my Jodhpur guide.
-I highly recommend visiting the Bishnoi people on a tour.

 image via Ankur P

 This area of land is in West Bengal and is one of the natural wonders of the world due to the huge mass of mangroves.
 If you’re into nature, safaris, etc you will love this – it’s not too far from Calcutta and the Ganges runs through it (to give you an idea how big that river is!).
-Here are some travel tips.
+Here are some travel tips, or you can book this nice 4 days, 3 nights cruise that leaves from Calcutta.

-Of all the natural beautiful places in Karnataka (the gem of India in my opinion), Coorg is my favorite.
+Of all the naturally beautiful places in Karnataka (the gem of India in my opinion), Coorg is my favorite.
 I loved finding secret waterfalls, eating Pandi curry, and trying the local (strong) drip coffee.
 My homestay even had homemade wine!
-Here are some tips for visitng Coorg, some more tips, and a list of 11 things to do here (can you tell I liked visiting!?)
+Here are some tips for visiting Coorg, some more tips, and a list of things to do in Coorg here (can you tell I liked visiting!?)

 29. McLeod Ganj

 I will never forget visiting Dharamsala and McLeod Ganj when the Dalai Lama was there.
 I listened to him speak for hours (read about that here).
 This is where many Tibetans came to live in exile and is the home of the Dalai Lama.
-Here are some tips for McLeod Ganj.
+Here are some tips for what to do in McLeod Ganj.

 Manali is kind of like Goa in the mountains.
 It’s seasonal, has very hippie vibes, and you could just chill at the many cafe’s run by expats – OR you can go trekking, paragliding, and be really adventurous!
 Here are some cool things to do in Manali and a guide I wrote.